Automate access, reduce risk, and stay audit-ready

 Access decisions have to be compliant with organizational policy and regulatory requirements.
 If enterprises do not tightly control who has access, when, and why, they put themselves at risk of insider threats, audit failures, and additional cyber risk.

-- Aligns with Zero Trust Principles: Automated provisioning and deprovisioning ensure continuous validation of access, minimizing implicit trust within systems.
+Automated provisioning and deprovisioning ensure continuous validation of access, minimizing implicit trust within systems.
+See Zero Trust security model.

 IC embeds enforcement into every access event and maintains a full, immutable audit trail of: